AshtonIzmev/covid-19-pandemic-simulation/README.md

 it definitely does not look like a Gaussian distribution but more like a Poisson distribution.
 Check the end tail :)

 # Backlog
-* Work is only on week days, weekend need to be remove
+* Work is only on week days, weekend need to be removed
 * You may go to the second nearest grocerie store instead of the closest one (as implemented)
 * You probably won't go to the grocerie store every day, but probably twice in week day and once on the weekend (that could be a random variable)
 * Infection can and often occurs on public transportation.
 We need to build a basic transport model with infection probabilities